Have you ever watched in awe as another business’ marketing campaign climbs to the top of the digital mountain?

-What is a marketing management process?The marketing management process is a series of strategic management actions undertaken by marketing leaders that inform their staff while optimizing a marketing campaign for efficiency.
+What is a marketing management process?The marketing management process is a series of strategic management actions by marketing leaders that help team members optimize a marketing campaign for efficiency.

-The marketing management process is not a one-and-done instruction manual that you create and then never touch again.
+The marketing management process is not a one-and-done instruction manual that you create and never touch again.
 It’s a living, long-term, and evolving part of your marketing plan.

 As such, it requires action, analysis, and adaptability.

-Some of the aims of a strategic marketing management process are:
+A few of the goals of a strategic marketing management process are:

 - Increasing team productivity

 - Encouraging productive collaboration

-- Documenting the strategy you’re taking, as well as its results
+- Documenting the strategy as well as its results

 - Creating measurable goals